• Disease Overview

 Gastrointestinal tract

-The majority of patients with systemic scleroderma are treated with medication, such as Protonix (pantoprazole), that decreases acid production by the stomach.
-Some patients are also prescribed medication that increase gastrointestinal motility such as Reglan (metoclopramide) or Motilium (domperidone).
+Most patients with systemic scleroderma are treated with medication such as pantoprazole (Protonix), that decreases acid production by the stomach.
+Some patients are also prescribed medication that increases gastrointestinal motility such as metoclopramide (Reglan) or domperidone (Motilium).
 Antibiotics can be used in patients with gastrointestinal bacterial overgrowth and associated symptoms.
 Gastroenterologists will often be involved, especially if other gastrointestinal manifestations that require more specific treatments are present.

 Heart

 The treatment of systemic scleroderma-associated cardiac disease will depend on the specific cardiac manifestation that is present.
-Heart failure might require a specific kind of medication, known as ACE inhibitors (for instance, perindopril), that is used for high blood pressure, and medications that make the patient urinate (diuretics), such as Lasix (furosemide), to decrease fluid overload.
+Heart failure might require a specific kind of medication known as ACE inhibitors (for instance, perindopril), that is used for high blood pressure and medications that make the patient urinate (diuretics) such as furosemide (Lasix) to decrease fluid overload.
 As described above, immunosuppressants can be used in individuals with myocarditis.
-Cardiologists are the physician that will follow systemic scleroderma patients to manage potential cardiac complications.
+Cardiologists follow systemic scleroderma patients to manage potential cardiac complications.

 Kidneys

-Depending on the affected individual and their needs, other professionals will be involved such as nurses, social workers, physiotherapists, occupational therapists, and psychologists.
+Depending on the affected individual and their needs, other medical professionals will be involved such as nurses, social workers, physiotherapists, occupational therapists and psychologists.

 • < Previous section